islonik/soap2rest/README.md

 SOAP part works here as a Strangler Application pattern.

-How to setup this applications in WildFly 8.2.1.Final:
+How to setup this applications in WildFly (8.2.1.Final and 10.0.0.Final versions are tested):
 1) create a security-domain:
     <security-domain name="Soap2RestSecurityDomain" cache-type="default">
         <authentication>